davidegat/AIRCBot/README.md

 - Supports basic IRC commands and responses.
 - Authenticates users for private interactions.
 - Maintains a conversation history to provide contextually aware responses.
+- Supports automatic chat to queries
+- Limited interaction with channel (when receiving 'op' status, or asked by user)

 ### AI-Powered Conversations
 - Uses a locally hosted language model (via LMStudio API) to respond to messages.
+- Can be adapted to use remote API (like OpenAI)
-- Handles user queries with natural, context-aware language generation.
+- Natural, context-aware language generation prompt, adapted for IRC interactions.
-- Fetches and references the latest news from "Il Sole 24 Ore" RSS feed for conversations about current events.
+- Fetches and references the latest news for conversations about current events.

 ### Security
 - Requires password-based authentication for private messaging.